CRAWlab/RoboBoat-2020/Meeting Minutes/MeetingMinutes.md

 6. Still shooting for a report draft first week of June.
 The enclosure team is using this as a target date for their results.

+# May 26, 2020

+Andrew and Nathan were not able to attend the meeting due to work.

+1. Discussed where I (Ben) am at with the Gazebo simulation
+	a.
+Need to correct the position of the pose sensors, but they should be uniquely identified in Gazebo

+	b.
+Need to combine the image data with laser scans in `RTabMap`

+	c.
+Need to spawn buoys to test the image classification running through `darknet_ros`

+	d.
+Need to take classified images and output towards local path planner using way points.
+Not sure what algorithm yet.
+Asked Gerald, and he described some of the different ones, but did not explicitly recommend any particular one.

+	e.
+Need to create a controller using `ACADO` that receives info about the local trajectory from the path planner and outputs a `Twist()` msg on `/cmd_vel` or `/cmd_drive`.

+	f.
+Need to map the `Twist()` msg to the motors.

+I expressed that I don't fully know what I'm doing, and would appreciate help in setting it up.
+I'll post in the Roboboat channel when I'm working on it again, but devoting most of my efforts towards my thesis.

+2. Discussed the fan options found by the enclosure team.
+	a.
+There was a little confusion in either where the fan should go or describing the same thing to each other.
+I tried to explain that the fan needs to go inside of the enclosure, behind a mesh/screen that keeps water out.

+	b.
+Most of these fans operate around 120-150 CFM, which seems a little excesive.
+They've mentioned that you advised them to look at 123mm fans.
+I've advised them to steer away from 24 VDC fans, as it's probably more trouble than it's worth to cool everything using that.
+There is a word doc with the fans and a description with a location of where they found them on McMaster-Carr, but no actual URLs.
+It's currently in the Slack DM between Joseph, Thomas, Bradley, and myself, and hopefully stored on someone's computer besides my own.

+	c.
+In this list of descriptions, all amperages are listed.
+I told them, but have not confirmed, that the power calculations you think were done by the 2019 team were likely in their technical report.
+The max amperage on the listed fans is  about 0.8-0.9A, so I don't think it will be an issue.
+I, again, reiterated that we're not trying to spec a fan because we need to cool the enclosure `x` degrees, but we're trying to pick a fan that fits, is power-friendly, and blows some air.

+	d.
+Since the meeting, I know you've discussed with Joseph about a possibly pre-fabricated enclosure with built-in fans, or something to that effect.
+He found something and showed me on Zoom, but I don't have a link to it.
+I assume you two are in frequent communication.
+This enclosure he found does weigh about 15 lbs more than the existing, though.

+3. Mentioned the report and website deadlines.
+Received radio silence back.
+I might try and tackle resizing those images today with that tag/property you mentioned last week.
+I should have some downtime waiting for sims to finish up before I have enough to write about conclusively.